vicsz/spring-boot-metrics-demo/README.md

 ### 4. Demo the functionality

-Functionality is available from the default application path / route.
+Functionality is available from the default application path ( i.e. the application index page ).

 #### Metrics